-Advertising in social media, now here’s a topic that has really come into focus in 2016.
-Earlier this year at Social Savvy I highlighted that the 3 sides to ignite digital marketing are:
+Advertising in social media, now here’s a topic that has really come into focus.
+Recently I highlighted that the 3 sides to ignite digital marketing are:

 Since then I’ve had to rethink this and add another corner to this pyramid